leoroos/helm-diff/README.md

 # Helm Diff Plugin

-This is a Helm plugin giving your a preview of what a `helm upgrade` would change.
+This is a Helm plugin giving you a preview of what a `helm upgrade` would change.
 It basically generates a diff between the latest deployed version of a release and a `helm upgrade --debug --dry-run`.
 This can also be used to compare two revisions/versions of your helm release.